New-Creta/Rex/_docs/src/documentation/test_projects.md

 That's all there is to it, once you have this code, you can run it and the editor boot will now be tested.
 If any crashes occur this will be reported by the testing pipeline

+#### Commandline Project Generation

+There's a quick way of generating a auto test project by using the rex pipeline.
+The following command will generate a new auto test project called `MyRexAutoTestProject` and put it under the `1_engine` solution folder

+`py _rex.py auto-test -create -project=MyRexUnitTestProject -solution_folder=1_engine`

 ### Fuzzy Test Project

 A fuzzy test is meant to be used to test your systems with random input.
 Fuzzed apps will run many iterations with garbage input, which can be used to test if systems won't crash or perform invalid operations if a user would put enter unexpected input, that either being invalid input to a text field, invalid key strokes but it could also test invalid parameters passed into a function.